essor1234/proman/README.md

 **Responsibilities:**
 - User registration and login
 - Password hashing and authentication
-- JWT token generation and validation
+- JWT token generation and validation (Not yet)
 - User profile CRUD operations
-- Role and permission management
+- Role and permission management (Not yet)
 - Session management

 **Directory Structure:**